top of page

 The Tualatin real estate market is made up of predominantly detached, single-family housing.
 The way the city permits work, this is the main type of housing allowed.
 The city is working to make changes to the Tualatin Development Code to allow for a more diverse mix of housing, including duplexes or multiple homes on one lot, which will better reflect the community's needs.

 The traditional homes in Tualatin, nestled along quiet, tree-lined streets, are a little more expensive than the average home in Oregon.
-At the time of writing, the median price of a home in Tualatin is $687,000.
+As of September 2025, Redfin lists the median sale price of a home in Tualatin as $633,700.
 This highly desirable city has so much to offer, and people are willing to pay to become a part of the community.

 Best Neighborhoods in Tualatin Oregon